Asheville TrailsbyTrailful Outdoor Co

 It’s one of the most popular stops on the Blue Ridge Parkway south of town – and one of our all-time favorite hiking spots in Western NC.
 The Graveyard Fields Trail loops through a spectacularly beautiful valley just below Black Balsam Knob, diving through tunnels of gnarly-branched rhododendron and following wooden boardwalks through lush fields to visit several tumbling waterfalls.
 This is a heavily-traveled and well-loved trail, so as always, it’s imperative to leave no trace and stay on the trail to help preserve the beauty of this unique forest system.

-VIEW TRAIL INFO, MAPS & PHOTOSTUMBLING WATER
+VIEW TRAIL INFO, MAPS & PHOTOS

 Catawba Falls